Cires Regina - Prunus avium 'Regina' - coroana formata, H100 cm

 Resistance and sensitivities

-Fruits - details
+Fruit - details

 Use and care

-• Use: Ideal for fresh consumption, but also for processing (jams, compotes, desserts).
+• Use: Ideal for fresh consumption but also for processing (jams, compotes, desserts).
 The late ripening period extends the cherry season, which is a commercial advantage.

 Production and lifespan